Joey Meneses Player Props: Nationals vs. Cardinals

 Joey Meneses At The Plate

-- Meneses is hitting .284 with 20 doubles, a triple, six home runs and 22 walks.
+- Meneses is batting .286 with 21 doubles, a triple, six home runs and 22 walks.

-- Among qualifying hitters in baseball, he ranks 22nd in batting average, 79th in on-base percentage, and 98th in slugging.
+- Among the qualified batters in baseball, he ranks 20th in batting average, 80th in on-base percentage, and 99th in slugging.

-- In 71.1% of his 83 games this season, Meneses has picked up at least one hit.
-He's also had 25 multi-hit games.
+- Meneses enters this game on a five-game hitting streak.
+Over the course of his last games, he's hitting .400 with four homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.